riot/riot/README.md

 [![Sauce Test Status][saucelabs-image]][saucelabs-url]

-### Custom tags • Concise syntax • Simple API • Tiny Size
+### Custom components • Concise syntax • Simple API • Tiny Size

-Riot brings custom tags to all modern browsers.
-Think React + Polymer but with enjoyable syntax and a small learning curve.
+Riot brings custom components to all modern browsers.
+It is designed to offer you everything you wished native web components API looked like.

 #### Tag definition